John-Varghese-EH/py-Cipher-Tool/README.md

 ## Testing

-Run the test suite to verify that all ciphers work correctly.
+Run the test suite to verify all cipher implementations work as expected.
 ```bash
 python tests.py
 ```